Saint Petersburg: Economy

-Saint Petersburg has the second-largest construction industry in Russia, including commercial, housing, and road construction.
+Saint Petersburg has the second largest construction industry in Russia, including commercial, housing, and road construction.

-In 2006, Saint Petersburg's city budget was 180 billion rubles (about 7 billion US$ at 2006 exchange rates),.
+In 2006, Saint Petersburg's city budget was 180 billion rubles (about US$7 billion at 2006 exchange rates).
 The federal subject's Gross Regional Product as of 2016 was 3.7 trillion Russian rubles (or around US$70 billion), ranked 2nd in Russia, after Moscow and per capita of US$13,000, ranked 12th among Russia's federal subjects, contributed mostly by wholesale and retail trade and repair services (24.7%) as well as processing industry (20.9%) and transportation and telecommunications (15.1%).